Imagine the world void of non-book librarians.

 While I was working on the assignments for the class- when I asked to see the non-book collections at differnt libraries, the people at each location looked at me blankly and then as an after thought pointed me in the direction of their audio and visual materials.
 My friends and family who inquired about my classes were equally confused by the topic of the course.
 Basically, what it boils down to- is that most people believe that libraries hold books.
 Thus, as the world turns more and more towards non-book media such as electronic resources, people (tax payers) wonder why keep shelling out money if books are becoming obsolete and extinct And one step further- are librarians really all that useful in the modern technology age?

 Some libraries have spent a great deal of energy aligning them selves with the new technology.
 The University of Texas at Austin removed their book collection and created more comfortable seating and internet access for the students.
-One of the main ideas behind this revamping was that students weren’t using the stacks- many books went untouched year after year.

 (for more information on this: http://www.bookstandard.com/bookstandard/news/author/article_display.jsp?vnu_content_id=1001055493 )